Before you apply

 When starting school in these years there is a separate process to apply for a school place.

-You must check if your child is eligible for free or post-16 school transport.
+You should check if your child is eligible for free or post-16 school transport before making your application.

 Please read the relevant guide: